Thursday, April 29, 2010

 Her performance that won her the title is posted on Youtube.

 Simonova is 24 years old.
 She uses a giant light box, dramatic music, imagination and "sand painting" skills to interpret Germany's invasion and occupation of Ukraine during WWII.
-Her work and performance was seen by 13 million and counting.
-Simonova won 1,000,000 Ukrainian Hryvnia (approx. USD125,000) for her first place in the show.
+Her work and performance was seen by 13 million a

 More videos here.